 - Some institutions, such as closed institutions, carry more risk of child sexual abuse than others and these institutions need to be alert to their heightened risk

-- Children are more likely to be abused in institutional contexts where the community has an unquestioning respect for the authority of an institution
+- Children are more likely to be abused in institutional contexts where the community has unquestioning respect for the authority of an institution

 Cultural factors include the organisational and leadership culture.
 This culture affects and shapes assumptions, values, beliefs and norms.
 These norms impact the way individuals behave when interacting with children, and impact the organisation’s perception of children, i.e. as liars or troublemakers.

 Operational factors cover off the day to day practices of running an institution, including the screening and training of staff and volunteers working within the institution.
 Operational factors can include “risk factors such as institutional hierarchies that inhibit identification of abuse and allowing perpetrators to remain in positions where abuse can continue.”

 An example of operational factors at work in the institutional setting includes the lack of screening of officers working in the Parramatta Girls’ Home.
 These officers were disgusting individuals who were not qualified to work with children and yet were permitted unrestricted access to vulnerable teens.

-This relates directly to the physical and/or online space which enable potential perpetrators to access children.
-Environmental risk factors relate to the ability to access children in isolates or unsupervised locations, and the use of online environments to groom and abuse children.
+This relates directly to the physical and/or online space that enable potential perpetrators to access children.
+Environmental risk factors relate to the ability to access children in isolated or unsupervised locations, and the use of online environments to groom and abuse children.